 22nd Annual Moby-Dick Marathon

-Join us for the 22nd annual readathon of America’s most iconic novel, Moby-Dick.
-An experience you don’t want to miss, you’ll relive the famous, action-packed narrative and be transported back in time on the search for the elusive white whale.
+Attendees joined us for the 22nd annual readathon of America’s most iconic novel, Moby-Dick; an experience one does not want to miss.
+Participants could relive the famous, action-packed narrative and be transported back in time on the search for the elusive white whale.
+In addition to the main event, the Whaling Museum hosted two mini-marathons: a Portuguese-language reading of Tiago Patricio’s abridged Moby-Dick; and a children’s version by Classic Starts.

 Schedule of Events